agazibaric/next-auth-jwt-role-based-authorization/README.md

 `User` page can only access someone who has `USER` role.
 Otherwise it's redirected to the `Login` page.

 `Admin` page can only access someone who has `ADMIN` role.
 Otherwise it's redirected to the `Login` page.

+You will be redirected to `Unauthorized` page if you don't have a permission to access the route.